Month: November 2017

 Fitz’s Adventure was new to all of us.
 It was so fun running around being a kid with our kids!
 If you’re ever in Branson, MO…this place is definitely worth an afternoon!

 You’re strapped into a harness then clipped onto a safety rope.
-Even Littlest did alright on the rope course once he got over being up so high.
+Even Nicholas did alright on the rope course once he got over being up so high.

 Rope course not your thing?
 You could do the wall climb!
-Yup, that’s Littlest, The Dude and me trying to make it to the top.
+Yup, that’s Nicholas, Alex and me trying to make it to the top.
 The wall climb was the hardest activity there for me.
 Not because of the height thing, but because I’m short, and out of shape.
 I think every muscle in my body was sore the next three days!
+Ha!

 The two little boys both tried this.
-The Dude got really close!
+Alex got really close!

 and food!
 Food that you get to eat with your fingers during the show…which…is very cool, unless you want to take pictures.
 Let’s talk about the food.
 You get a soup (this was really good), an entire small chicken, half a baked potato, a slice of pork loin, corn on the cob, and a biscuit.
 No silverware required.
 You even get dessert!
 Score!
 It was all really tasty!
 I’ve been to quite a few of the shows in Branson and this one was so unexpectedly fun.
 It’s different from any of the other shows I’ve been to.
 Y’all should totally go check it out if you haven’t already!